 Bais Yaakov publications list numbers of schools and pupils for: Poland (225 schools, 27,119 pupils); Czechoslovakia (18 schools, 1569 pupils); Romania (18 schools, 1292 pupils); Lithuania (16 schools, 2000 pupils); Austria (11 schools, 950 pupils)

-With the guidance of Bertha Pappenheim who visited Poland the previous year & consulted with Bais Yaakov leadership, Eliezer Gershon Friedenson opens Ohel Sarah in honor of Sarah Schenirer, a vocational training institute in Łódź, where students earn certificates in business, secretarial skills, hygiene, childcare, & nursing while taking classes in Jewish subjects.
-At its height, it has 300 students.
+With the guidance of Bertha Pappenheim who visited Poland the previous year and consulted with Bais Yaakov leadership, Eliezer Gershon Friedenson opens Ohel Sarah in honor of Sarah Schenirer, a vocational training institute in Łódź, where students earn certificates in business, secretarial skills, hygiene, childcare, & nursing while taking classes in Jewish subjects.
+At its height, it has 300 students

 2000 Bnos members attend the national convention in Łódź.
 At its height, the Polish youth movement (which also includes Basya, a youth movement for younger girls) has around 300 groups, with 15,000 members.